roppert/mosquitto-python-example/readme.md

 This should generate a message in the terminal running the subscriber.

 Take a look at **publisher.py** to see how to publish messages using python.
-Or just run it from command line while **subscriber.py** is running:
+Or just open another terminal and run it from command line while **subscriber.py** is running:

+    source bin/activate
     ./publisher.py